jahidulislam-dev/E-Ticket-Management-System/readme.md

 ---

-# Bus Ticket Management System
+# E-Ticket Management System

-This guide will walk you through the process of setting up the BTMS.
+This guide will walk you through the process of setting up the ETMS.
 By following these steps, you will clone the project, install dependencies, and configure mongodb atlas for database management.
 Let's get started!

 ## System Requirements